 If you want one bike that's capable of handling a whole bunch of different types of riding, you should definitely consider a gravel/adventure bike.

 It's difficult to make generalisations about gravel/adventure bike geometry because they're so varied but many people prefer the ride position of this kind of bike because it tends to be a little more relaxed than that of a standard road bike.
 The head tube is generally a little longer, the stack height (the vertical distance from the centre of the bottom bracket to the top of the head tube) taller and the reach (the horizontal distance between those points) shorter.

-Take the Marin Gestalt X11, for example.
-The large sized model has a 170mm head tube, a stack of 600mm and a reach of 387mm, putting you into a fairly upright ride position without much strain on your back or neck.
+Take the Specialized Diverge Expert Carbon, for example.
+The 54cm model has a 116mm head tube (though the Future Shock widgetry in the steerer raises the bars quite a bit), a stack of 592mm and a reach of 383mm, putting you into a fairly upright ride position without much strain on your back or neck.

-Gravel/adventure bikes often have a head angle that's slacker than that of a normal road bike – the large sized Marin Gestalt X11's is 71.5°, for instance – and the steering is a little less twitchy.
+Gravel/adventure bikes often have a head angle that's slacker than that of a normal road bike – the Specialized Diverge Expert Carbon's is 71.25°, for instance – and the steering is a little less twitchy.
 Bottom brackets tend to be low and wheelbases long in order to add stability, and sloping top tubes are common, reducing the standover height.

 These features help to make a gravel/adventure bike comfortable whether you're riding on rough gravel roads or asphalt.

 Many manufacturers spec mudguard/rack mounts on their gravel/adventure bikes.

 The Orro Terra C GRX800 that we reviewed, for example, has neatly positioned mudguard eyelets front and rear that will come in useful if you want to use the bike for all-weather commuting.

 You also get rack mounts at the back that will help if you're lugging kit to and from work or doing the adventure thing and having a night away in the back of beyond.